zceee/swiftuiloadingindicator/README.md

 # DDoS-Ripper

 # What is a DDoS Attack?
-A Distributable Denied-of-Service (DDOS) attack server that cuts off targets or surrounding infrastructure in a flood
+A Distributable Denied-of-Service (DDOS) attack server that cuts off targets or surrounding infrastructure in a flood of Internet traffi